MagalhaesDev/Todo-nodeJs/README.md

 ## Technology

-Here are the technologies used in this project.
+Here are the technologies used in this project

 * NodeJS 16.14.0
 * Express 4.17.1